Download this example as a Jupyter notebook or a Python script.

 Postprocess the pandas.DataFrame object#

-Now that you have the data in a pandas.DataFrame object, you can perform operations across all levels of the structure more easily.
-For example, you can delete all rows that are less than the ‘Above Threshold’ state, retaining only rows that are non-compliant.
+Now that you have the data in a pandas.DataFrame object, performing operations across all levels of the structure is easier.
+For example, you can delete all rows that are less than the WatchListAboveThreshold state, retaining only rows that are non-compliant.
 (Note that this reduces the number of rows significantly.)

 [7]: